 Absolutely.
 They will be gloriously rich and delicious.
 See the traditional way to roll out cinnamon rolls in this post.

 Parting thoughts: Don’t be scared off by the shaping instructions.
-I’ve made many less-than-perfect twists, but they still tasted incredible.
+I’ve made many less-than-perfect cinnamon braids, but they still tasted incredible.
 The glaze will cover a multitude of sins.

 If you enjoy making bread in a bread machine, keep reading.